Magnetic susceptibility of a hot hadronic medium and quark degrees of freedom near the QCD cross-over point: Introduction

-It is well known that at vanishing chemical potentials, QCD exhibits a cross-over phase transition~\cite{Stephanov:1998dy,Fodor:2004nz,Aoki:2006we,Fukushima:2010bq} near the pseudo-critical temperature $T_c\sim155$~MeV, passing gradually from hadronic degrees of freedom below $T_c$ to quarks and gluons above.
+It is well known that at vanishing chemical potentials, QCD exhibits a cross-over phase transition~\cite{Stephanov:1998dy,Fodor:2004nz,Aoki:2006we,Fukushima:2010bq} near the pseudo-critical temperature $T_c\approx155$~MeV, passing gradually from the hadronic degrees of freedom below $T_c$ to quarks and gluons above.
 The hadronic side is frequently described with the Hadron Resonance Gas model (HRG)~\cite{Fermi:1950jd,Pomeranchuk:1951ey,Hagedorn:1965st,Koch:1986ud}, involving stable hadrons and resonances, mimicking the inter-hadron interactions~\cite{Dashen:1969ep,Venugopalan:1992hy}.
-HRG reproduces very well many features of hot medium measured on the lattice~\cite{Karsch:2003zq,Gyulassy:2004zy}.
-In the absence of the magnetic field, the list includes the entropy density, the energy density and pressure, the sound velocity~\cite{Huovinen:2009yb,HotQCD:2014kol,Ding:2015ona}, the susceptibilities associated to conserved currents and their correlations and cumulants~\cite{Borsanyi:2011sw,HotQCD:2012fhj,Bellwied:2015lba,Borsanyi:2018grb,Bollweg:2021vqf}.
-At $0<B\lesssim 0.15~{\rm GeV}^2$ (we use natural units of $\hslash=c=k_B=e=1$ throughout this paper), conserved charge susceptibilities~\cite{Ding:2021cwv,Ding:2023bft,Ding:2025jfz} for $T\sim 150~{\rm MeV}$ are properly reproduced in HRG after the inclusion of the physical magnetic moments of hadrons~\cite{Samanta:2025mrq}.
+HRG reproduces very well many features of the hot medium measured on the lattice~\cite{Karsch:2003zq,Gyulassy:2004zy}.
+In the absence of the magnetic field, the list includes the entropy density, the energy density and pressure, the sound velocity~\cite{Huovinen:2009yb,HotQCD:2014kol,Ding:2015ona}, the susceptibilities associated to conserved currents and their correlations, or the cumulants~\cite{Borsanyi:2011sw,HotQCD:2012fhj,Bellwied:2015lba,Borsanyi:2018grb,Bollweg:2021vqf}.
+At $0<B\lesssim 0.15~{\rm GeV}^2$ (we use natural units of $\hslash=c=k_B=e=1$ throughout this paper), the conserved charge susceptibilities~\cite{Ding:2021cwv,Ding:2023bft,Ding:2025jfz} for $T\approx T_c$ are properly reproduced in HRG after the inclusion of the physical magnetic moments of hadrons~\cite{Samanta:2025mrq}.

 With the above successes, HRG became a standard benchmark for the evaluation of thermodynamic quantities in the hadronic phase.
-Moreover, this is to be linked with the success in the description of the particle yields (see~\cite{Andronic:2017pug} and references herein) in ultra-relativistic nuclear collisions, where statistical hadronization with the chemical freeze-out at $T \sim T_c$ leads to a remarkable agreement of the model with the experimental data.
-Consequently, a conviction followed that below $T_c$ we deal with just hadrons, and above with quarks and gluons.
-Certainly, the cross-over nature of the transition makes the division smooth, with hadrons and partons overlapping near $T_c$, but in practice HRG could be applied up to $T_c$ with a stunning accuracy.
+Moreover, this is to be linked with the success in the description of the particle yields (see~\cite{Andronic:2017pug} and references therein) in ultra-relativistic nuclear collisions, where statistical hadronization with the chemical freeze-out at $T \approx T_c$ leads to a remarkable agreement of the model with the experimental data.
+Consequently, a conviction followed that below $T_c$ one simply deals with just the hadrons, and above with the quarks and gluons.
+Certainly, the cross-over nature of the transition makes the division smooth, with the hadrons and partons overlapping near $T_c$ within some range, but a practice developed that HRG can be applied up to $T_c$ with a stunning accuracy.